Olaminiyi/CKA/09.K8_Services/README.md

 Kubernetes automatically selects a port (or you can specify one) from the range 30000–32767 and opens it on all nodes in your cluster.
 This NodePort maps to a specific port in the service’s ClusterIP, which is how Kubernetes routes traffic inside the cluster.

 In a simpler term, we will have a NodePort that we can select or be selected for by the kubernetes (30000–32767) which the outside service or user can connect to to interact with our application.
 Then, there is a port that we can refer to as a `port` or `ClusterIP:Port`that will serve as a link between the `NodePort` and the port which is refer to as `targetPort` of the application we want to expose.
-The inetermediate port i refer to as `ClusterIP:Port` will be a point of connection between our `targetPort` and any other application within the cluster that want to communicate with it.
+The intermediate port is refer to as `ClusterIP:Port`.
+It will be a point of connection between our `targetPort` and any other application within the cluster that want to communicate with it.

 ![alt text](<images/Screenshot 2024-11-06 at 16.17.40.png>)